21 Stunning Varieties of Prayer Plants to Grow at Home

 7. Fasciata

-Goeppertia fasciata has large, rounded leaves that have broad, dark green stripes and midribs, with contrasting light green to gray stripes.
-The undersides of its leaves are dark red to purple.
+Goeppertia fasciata has large, rounded leaves with broad, dark green stripes and midribs, and contrasting light green to gray stripes.
+The undersides are dark red to purple.

 This species, native to northeast Brazil, was formerly classified as Calathea fasciata but is also sometimes referred to as Maranta borussica.

-A close up horizontal image of Goeppertia fasciata growing in a small black container set on a wooden surface pictured on a dark soft focus background.
+A close up horizontal image of Goeppertia fasciata prayer plant growing in a small black container set on a wooden surface pictured on a dark soft focus background.

-G. fasciata has inconspicuous white flowers that usually only appear when grown outdoors.
+G. fasciata grows three to four feet tall with a one- to two-foot spread and produces inconspicuous white flowers that usually only appear when grown outdoors.

 When repotting, take note that G. fasciata prefers soil that is strongly to moderately acidic.